Asaf Leshem's global success in tourism

 At a young age, growing up in northern Israel, Asaf helped his travel agent parents with their work and has continued to be employed in tourism as an adult, firstly in Poland and then in Beijing.

 Asaf then moved to New Zealand, where he studied at a hotel management school.
-He chose ecotourism from the curriculum as his third year module and decided that he wanted to learn more about this area.
+He chose ecotourism from the curriculum as his third-year module and decided that he wanted to learn more about this area.
 After one year at the college, Asaf transferred to University of Central Lancashire to study an ecotourism-focussed course.

 Following graduation in 2006, Asaf conducted some consultation research in Ethiopia before moving in 2007 to Berlin, where his grandfather was originally from.
 In 2010, he went on to complete a master’s course in Integrated Natural Resource Management at Humboldt University, Berlin, and was successful in gaining a role as a tour guide in the city.

-Talking about his decision to be a tour guide, Asaf said: “My love for travelling, researching and telling stories made it natural for me to start working as a guide”.
+Talking about his decision to be a tour guide, Asaf said: “My love for travelling, researching and telling stories made it natural for me to start working as a guide."

-Recently, in addition to the usual tours he conducts, Asaf has started his own one-person guiding service called Cycling Berlin Brandenburg, where he conducts guided cycling tours around Berlin and the federal state of Brandenburg.
+Alongside the usual tours he conducts, Asaf has started his own one-person guiding service called Cycling Berlin Brandenburg, where he conducts guided cycling tours around Berlin and the federal state of Brandenburg.
 Together with a friend, who is also a University of Central Lancashire graduate, Asaf has been working on developing a cycling tour of the Berlin Wall trail that will enable people to cycle the path where the Berlin Wall once stood, spanning a length of approximately 160km (100 miles).

 Reflecting on his time studying at University of Central Lancashire, Asaf stated: “There was always something inspiring about my fellow students and my teachers.
 They made me love ecology and evolution so much.
-Both my supervisors inspired me with the subject matter of ecotourism, and taught me to be inquisitive and analytical.
+Both my supervisors inspired me with the subject matter of ecotourism and taught me to be inquisitive and analytical.
 The atmosphere was always one of creativity and original research.”